Prostate cancer is the most common cancer in older men (over 50) and the second cause of cancer death in men.

 The course of treatment is relatively simple and does not require hospitalization, but only a short stay of up to about 4 hours in the hospital after the injection of 177-Lutetium-PSMA, and then discharged home.

-Treatment can be repeated every 6-8 weeks, usually up to 4 cycles of treatments.
+Metastatic prostate cancer treatment can be repeated every 6-8 weeks, usually up to 4 cycles of treatments.

 It is important to note that this treatment is now given to patients who have exhausted all available therapeutic options and their illness continues to progress and their quality of life is poor.